robcarver17/pysystemtrade/docs/data.md

 In the next section we learn how to use roll calendars, and price data for individual contracts, to create DataFrames of *multiple prices*: the series of prices for the current, forward and carry contracts; as well as the identity of those contracts.
 But it's also possible to reverse this operation: work out roll calendars from multiple prices.

-Of course you can only do this if you've already got these prices, which means you already need to have a roll calendar: a catch 22.
+Of course you can only do this if you've already got these prices, which means you already need to have a roll calendar.
+A catch 22?
 Fortunately there are sets of multiple prices provided in pysystemtrade, and have been for some time, [here](/data/futures/multiple_prices_csv), which I built myself.

 We run [this script](/sysinit/futures/rollcalendars_from_providedcsv_prices.py) which by default will loop over all the instruments for which we have data in the multiple prices directory, and output to a provided temporary directory.

 The downside is that I don't keep the data constantly updated, and thus you might be behind.
 For example, if you're trading quarterly with a hold cycle of HMUZ, and the data was last updated 6 months ago, there will probably have been one or two rolls since then.
-You will need to manually edit the calendars to add these extra rows (in theory you could generate these automatically but it would be quite a faff, and much quicker to do it manually).
+You will need to manually edit the calendars to add these extra rows (in theory you could generate these automatically - perhaps some kind person wants to write the code that will do this).

 <a name="roll_calendars_from_provided"></a>